CodeLionX/CommentSearchEngine/README.md

 vagrant ssh
 ```

-- install the project in the vagrant box
+- You can optionally install the project in the vagrant box via

 ```bash
 python setup.py sdist